Jarred Kelenic Player Props: Mariners vs. Phillies

 Phillies Pitching Rankings

-- The pitching staff for the Phillies has a collective 9.3 K/9, the ninth-best in MLB.
+- The pitching staff for the Phillies has a collective 9.3 K/9, the eighth-best in MLB.

-- The Phillies have a 4.82 team ERA that ranks 23rd among all MLB pitching staffs.
+- The Phillies have a 4.78 team ERA that ranks 23rd among all league pitching staffs.

-- Phillies pitchers combine to give up the eighth-fewest home runs in baseball (21 total, 0.9 per game).
+- Phillies pitchers combine to surrender the eighth-fewest home runs in baseball (23 total, one per game).

-- Falter gets the start for the Phillies, his fifth of the season.
-He is 0-3 with a 4.50 ERA and 12 strikeouts in 22 2/3 innings pitched.
+- Walker gets the start for the Phillies, his fifth of the season.
+He is 2-1 with a 3.80 ERA and 17 strikeouts in 21 1/3 innings pitched.

-- The left-hander last appeared in relief on Sunday, when he tossed 2/3 innings against the Colorado Rockies while giving up hits.
+- His most recent appearance came on Wednesday against the Chicago White Sox, when the right-hander went 6 1/3 innings, surrendering two earned runs while allowing five hits.

-- In four games this season, the 26-year-old has a 4.50 ERA and 4.9 strikeouts per nine innings, while giving up a batting average of .262 to his opponents.
+- In four games this season, the 30-year-old has amassed a 3.80 ERA and 7.2 strikeouts per nine innings, while allowing a batting average of .208 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.